Are air source heat pumps expensive to run?

-Let’s compare costs and performance with our current favourite heat source, the gas boiler:
+Let’s compare costs and performance with the traditional gas boiler:

 1) Which is cheaper: A Gas Boiler or an Air Source Heat Pump?